hei-synd-aml/lab-0-TutoPoetry/README.md

     5.1 Open PyCharm and navigate to the project directory.
 To create a new virtual environment go to point 5.2.
 To reuse an existing virtual environment go to point 5.3.

     5.2 The first time you open the project, PyCharm will ask you to select the path to the poetry executable.
-This is the same path that your added to the PATH environment variable during the installation of Poetry.
 On Windows, it is typically `C:\Users\<username>\AppData\Roaming\Python\Scripts\poetry.exe`.
 On Linux and macOS, it is typically `$HOME/.local/bin/poetry`.

-    Attention, if you clicl "Ok", this will create a **new** virtual environment.
-This will create a new environment based on the `pyproject.toml` file.
+    Attention, if you click "Ok", this will create a **new** virtual environment based on the `pyproject.toml` file.
 You can see the environment in the project settings under "Python Interpreter".
 To use an existing environment on your machine, click on "Cancel".
 You can set the path to the poetry executable later in the project settings under "Python Interpreter":

     ![PyCharm poetry exec](./img/PyCharm_poetry_exec.png "PyCharm, set poetry exec")